very-cool-name/blog-from-scratch/part_i.md

 tptr->~T();                               // delete explicitly
 ```

-In our case it's a bit worse beacuse we can't actually save a pointer of type `T`.
+In our case it's a bit worse because we can't actually save a pointer of type `T`.
 And even though we have `TypeAtIdx` it's not usable in runtime.

 ```cpp
 ~Variant() {